-Best Chromebook
+Best Chromebook, June 2017

 The ASUS Chromebook Flip was rather unassuming and a little confusing when it was first unveiled, but has turned into a mini revelation.
 This little laptop with its 10.1-inch display and folding design that turns it into a pseudo-tablet is the go-to choice for anyone that wants a good, inexpensive and hyper-portable Chromebook.

-For less than $300 you're getting a 1080p touch screen, a metal build, great battery life and solid performance.
+For less than $300 you're getting a 1280 x 800 touch screen, a metal build, great battery life and solid performance.
 If you're always on the move and looking for a great Chromebook, you can't do much better than this.

 Bottom line: The Chromebook Flip is also one of the first models slated to pick up Android app compatibility through the Google Play Store, which could tip the scales a bit for folks looking to be ready for the new feature addition.